axaa42/Data_Analysis/Socccer_game_ANALYSIS/README.md

 You can also uncomment certain code which has been commeneted just for educational purposes

+You can message me if you have any issues with the code

 -----------------------------------------------------

 (REAL) STREATIFIED SAMPLING.py - This project will show how to take a sample by using a techinque called stratefied sampling which removes bias from sample by taking equal proportion of each type.